pulumi/pulumi-eks/docs/eks-v3-migration.md

   - **`RECOMMENDED` Default Setting**: By default, the `RECOMMENDED` option will be used, which ensures your nodes are always running the OS recommended by AWS for optimal security and performance.
 This default setting will be kept in sync with AWS’s updates.

-- **EKS Cluster Addon Management: `vpc-cni` and `coredns`**
-  The EKS cluster components `vpc-cni` and `coredns` are now configured as EKS managed addons.
+- **EKS Cluster Addon Management: `vpc-cni`, `coredns` and `kube-proxy`** The EKS cluster components `vpc-cni`, `coredns` and `kube-proxy` are now configured as EKS managed addons.
 This change eliminates the dependency on `kubectl` for managing these components and automates their updates, ensuring that clusters stay up to date without manual intervention.
   This also simplifies management of clusters with private API endpoints because those components are managed via AWS APIs.
+  If you want to manage those EKS components yourself, you can do so by disabling them in the cluster component.

 - **Support for Cluster Autoscaler and External Scaling**
   Pulumi EKS v3 introduces support for integrating with the Kubernetes cluster-autoscaler, which allows your cluster to scale dynamically based on resource needs.
 A new `ignoreScalingChanges` parameter has been added for node groups.
 This parameter allows Pulumi to ignore external scaling changes (e.g., changes to the desired size made by the cluster-autoscaler).